impensavel/essence/docs/XMLEssence.md

 When a handler returns, any value than cannot be mapped to an *absolute* XPath (otherwise it would skip), will be stored.
 Previous values will be overwritten each time the handler returns.

-On the map properties, by passing `#<element XPath>` instead of an XPath expression, the stored value registered to that element XPath will be used instead.
+By prefixing a `#` to the _absolute_ XPath of a mapped element (e.g. `#/Persons/Person`) on a map property value, the stored value registered to that element XPath will be used instead.

 An `EssenceException` will be thrown if the XPath is not registered.